Explore our frequently asked questions below. To view simply click the question.

 - Meet with the chosen professor to determine responsibilities and expectations.

-- Visit the Office of Undergraduate Research online or an Honors College advisor for more information.
+- Visit the Office of Undergraduate Research online or contact Whitney Comer for more information.

 In addition to the various Honors College Study & Travel courses, which can be found here, the Honors College supports the Auburn Abroad Office.
 Auburn Abroad offers five types of travel options: AU faculty-led programs, AU exchange programs, programs through other universities, provider company programs, and direct enrollment programs.